 I am a literary critic and historian of Black and South Asian people in Britain and Europe.
 Spanning the period from the mid-nineteenth century to the present, I research and write about race, resistance, and revolution, focusing particularly on Indian anticolonialism, nationalism, and anarchism, as well as the contemporary legacies of colonialism, racism, riots, and human rights.

-I am currently a Visiting Research Fellow at the Danish Institute in Rome, where my research concerns, first, Italian Risorgimento influences on Indian nationalism and, second, alliances and collaborations between Italian anarchists and Indian revolutionaries in early twentieth century Europe.
+I am currently assisting Dr Alex Tickell with the editing of the Oxford History of the Novel in English, Vol 10: South Asia and South East Asia, and I was recently a Visiting Research Fellow at the Danish Institute in Rome, where my research concerned, first, Italian Risorgimento influences on Indian nationalism and, second, alliances and collaborations between Italian anarchists and Indian revolutionaries in early twentieth century Europe.

 Funded by the Carlsberg Foundation and based in the Department of Cross-Cultural and Regional Studies at the University of Copenhagen, I completed a two-year postdoctoral research project in 2016 based on which I am currently writing a book entitled The Indian Revolutionary Movement in Europe, 1905-1918 (Liverpool University Press, 2019).